-- All revisions including new passing rates on the FTCE tests were made after the department consulted with dozens of industry insiders including college and school district personnel including teachers and administrative staff at various levels of Floridaís educational systems.
+- All revisions, including new passing rates on the FTCE tests, were made after the department consulted with dozens of industry insiders.
+These insiders included college and school district personnel as well as teachers and administrative staff at various levels of Florida's educational systems.

 - All revisions were approved by the Board of Education.

 - The FLDOE anticipated an increase in failure rates.
-(The department expected scores to balance out by Spring 2016, which hasnít happened yet).
+(The department expected scores to balance out by Spring 2016, but that hasn't happened yet).

 - The FLDOE is constantly monitoring the tests and examinee scores and is currently working with its testing contractor, Pearson to review portions of the exam.
 Pearson is also currently conducting a series of pilot tests on some of the FTCE tests including the GK exam.